parimalp/FPGA-Design-Flow-using-Vivado/lab6.md

 2. Click **Yes** to run the implementation processes.

 3. When the bitstream generation process has completed successfully, a box with three options will appear.
 Select the **Open Hardware Manager** option and click **OK**.

-### Debug in Hardware
+### Step 5 Debug in Hardware

 #### Connect the board and power it ON.
-Open a hardware session, and program the FPGA.
+Open a hardware manager session, and program the FPGA.

 1. Make sure that the Micro-USB cable is connected to the JTAG PROG connector.